spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/monitoring-basics/writing-your-own-checks.md

 title: Writing your own checks
 ---

 Writing your own checks is very easy.
-Let's create a check that'll verify if `nginx` is running.

-Let's take a look at how we can manually verify if nginx is running.
+Let's take a look at how we can manually verify wheter nginx is running.
 The easiest way to do this is to run `systemctl is-active nginx`.
 This command will output  `active` if Nginx is running.

 <img src="/images/server-monitor/nginx.jpg">